mohammed-munshif/mohammed-munshif/README.md

 ### `$ whoami`

-IT Support Engineer and Full-Stack Web Developer with production experience in both infrastructure support and modern web systems.
+Full-Stack Developer, UI/UX Designer, and IT Support Engineer with production experience across infrastructure support and modern web systems.
+Currently working with **Ministry of Brands**, designing and building digital products end to end — from interface to server.

+- 🏢 Currently at **Ministry of Brands**
 - 🎓 HND in **Software Engineering** — *National Institute of Business Management*
 - 🟦 **Google IT Support** Certificate — *Coursera*
 - 🟦 **Google CRM Administration** Certificate — *Coursera*
 - 🏅 Certificate in **Computer Science** — *NIBM*
+- 🎨 Designing interfaces as much as I build the systems behind them
 - ⚡ Building scalable systems with **React + Spring Boot**
 - 🌐 Available for relocation · Remote · He/Him